Exhibiting at Siamsa Tíre

 Visual Arts Programming at Siamsa Tíre

 From October to the end of April, the gallery spaces host the work of local, national and international artists.
 During the annual Festival of Folk from May to September, the gallery hosts exhibitions examining the history of the National Folk Theatre or installations which reflect on the nature of folk theatre.
 Since 2017, we have also run a Visual Artist in Residence programme during three months of the summer.
-Details of the 2019 residency will be posted shortly.
+The residency for 2019 focused on the threat of Climate Change - A Question of Degree: Coastal Communities and Climate Change.

 The programming focus for the gallery spaces, outside of the festival of folk, has a particular interest in the resonance between folk culture and contemporary visual culture as well as supporting local artists.
 Supports for artists who exhibit at Siamsa Tíre include material grants, research programmes, residencies, and artists’ fees.
 Priority is given to the following: